Refugee dandelion

 It was “watered” by the birds.

-Tags: Lent, Mahler, Spring
+Lent, Lenz, Spring

 Christians are now observing the season of Lent, a time of fasting and penitence, reflection and contemplation.
 But the church season’s development in the Northern hemisphere also draws on the powerful pulls of body and earth, of humankind’s connection to the natural world, which, like our bodies, is a creation and temple of God.